10 road trips in Ontario for breathtaking views of fall colours

 Just cause you won't be able to take the train tour through the Agawa Canyon this fall doesn't mean you won't be able to see some northern fall foliage for yourself.
 While you're in the area, drive the rugged coastline stretch of the Trans-Canada that passes directly through Lake Superior Provincial Park.

 The Niagara Region is home to charming villages such as Jordan, Lincoln, Beamsville and Niagara-on-the-Lake.
 Not to mention, many world-class wineries.
 There's also a beautiful nature reserve, a viewing platform and boardwalk near river rapids, and of course, the majestic Falls, which will all be even more incredible surrounded by fall colours.

 Here you'll find a pristine provincial park that was beautiful enough to inspire the Group of Seven artists.
 Featuring incredible lookouts like the Crack, shimmering lakes and the La Cloche Mountains, it'll come as no surprise that the rugged landscape of Killarney is always a fall favourite.

 Although it's quite a drive to this massive canyon gorge in Dorion, the fall colours (which are already at their peak) make it worth it.
 The provincial park boasts trails and boardwalks through the canyon.
 Further along, you'll find Canada's longest suspension bridge at Eagle Canyon.

 If you head out on a road trip, make sure to be respectful during any stops on the road.
-Adhere to social distancing measures by visiting with a small group and pick up your trash to leave the area just as beautiful as you found it.
+Pick up your trash to leave the area just as beautiful as you found it.